pranayakhadgi/blackberry-legacy/README.md

 - Use a more capable device with better browser
 - Or just accept that modern phones exist for a reason

-## License

-MIT (or whatever you prefer—it's your code)

----

-**TL;DR**: Built a working prototype to see if an old phone could be useful.
-It works, but the limitations made it clear this wasn't the right approach.
-Stopped at MVP.
-Here's the code.